nexsol-technologies/spring-cloud-gateway-plugins/spring-cloud-gateway-filters/README.md

 ### AuthorizationToken

-The filter `AuthorizationToken` validate a access token (JWT).
-The filter take the principal provide by Spring Security or directly in Authorization header.
-The filter return http status 403 (Forbidden) if the token is not validated with the rules configured for the route.
+The filter `AuthorizationToken` validates an access token (JWT).
+The filter takes the Principal provided by Spring Security or directly in the Authorization header.
+If the token is not validated with the rules configured for the route it will return http status 403 (Forbidden).

 usage: